fracassetti-stf/AT-TPC_MLProject/README.md

 ## 1) Recent updates on the work: (please indicate the date and your name)

+### 2020_08_28 SF : Working on CNN, and updating helper_functions.py
+I worked on the CNN algorithms, I have created different functions in order to convert the data in images, manipulate images, and plotting.
+The results have improved.

+I have updated the helper_functions.py, using the one of Andreas, and integrating mine(CNN), and the ones that Luca created (Autoencoder algorithm).
+The file is in my branch: SFprojectfile/helper_functions.py.
+I also divided the functions in sections, so that it is more organised.
+I still need to modify some function related to CNN.

 ### 2020_08_25 at 16:00 CET : Meeting with the collaboators
 We planned a skype meeting in order to discuss on the project, join all the material, and finilized the report.